Creating a Just Culture: 5 Best Practices

 In healthcare, mistakes happen despite the best intentions and efforts of healthcare workers (HCWs) to avoid them.
 Your organization can minimize patient harm by supporting a just culture.
 Nursing, the largest segment of the healthcare workforce, requires a systems-based approach to addressing errors that prioritizes patient safety and staff well-being.

+But, what is a just culture in nursing?
 If you’re looking to build a just culture policy and process for your facility, we’re here to help.
-This guide will explore just culture and discuss ways that you can create and manage this system within your organization.
+This guide will explore just culture and discuss ways that you can create a “Just Culture” in Nursing?

 While there is a broader just culture definition in healthcare, it does have a specific application to nursing.
-Just culture is a management principle that shares and balances the nurse’s accountability for their actions with the organization’s responsibility for their system flaws.
+Just culture is a management principle focused on sharing and balancing a nurse’s accountability for their actions with the organization’s responsibility for their system flaws.
 Nurse leaders uphold this culture by ensuring that when errors occur, they treat staff in a fair and safe manner, free of retaliation.

 Healthcare organizations are complex, and it’s common for their processes to have design flaws that contribute to errors.
 This is why the individual and the organization share accountability in just culture.
 So what is just culture in nursing?
 It exists when nurses become empowered to report mistakes and system safety concerns because the culture they operate in focuses on correcting and preventing problems, instead of simply blaming and punishing individuals.